-The community currently has five hand-pumped boreholes within its city limits; however only two are functioning.
+The community currently has five hand-pumped boreholes within its city limits; however, only two are functioning.
 Two of the boreholes are completely condemned due to poor workmanship, and one recently broke down.

-With the expanding population and the demand for water being shared by adjacent communities the remaining boreholes are not enough to address the current need.
+With the expanding population and the demand for water being shared by adjacent communities, the remaining boreholes are not enough to address the current need.
 To add insult to injury, the remaining boreholes are located on only one side of the community.
 This is causing many residents to travel longer distances and cross the main road in order to collect water.

 Furthermore, the task of collecting water is traditionally given to women and children in this community.
 Some children begin fetching water as early as 3 years old.
 At times when one or more boreholes are not working due to maintenance issues, women and children tend to travel farther for water as well as have to cross the main highway.
-This can prove to be very dangerous for the younger children.
+This can prove to be very dangerous for younger children.

 There are also situations in which individuals decide to collect water from the nearby streams because of the water shortage.
 This, of course, can lead to a variety of health issues because these waters have not been treated for pollutants.

-This project is to re-build an existing borehole, install an electric pump, build a platform and install a water storage tank, and install piping to access points in the community.
+This project is to rebuild an existing borehole, install an electric pump, build a platform and install a water storage tank, and install piping to access points in the community.

-An existing borehole, with a yield sufficiently high will be rehabilitated into a mechanized borehole, powered by an electrical pump, that will bring water up from the water table and store it in a Rambo 1,000 Polytank capable of holding 10,000L of water.
+An existing borehole, with a yield sufficiently high, will be rehabilitated into a mechanized borehole, powered by an electrical pump, that will bring water up from the water table and store it in a Rambo 1,000 Polytank capable of holding 10,000L of water.
 This tank will be able to satisfy the water demand for Xxxxxx and its immediate surrounding communities as well as alleviate pressure on the electrical pump by allowing time between fillings.

 The Polytank will be placed on a concrete stand with four pillars for support as well as a maintenance ladder situated 12 feet above the ground.
-At the source of the borehole there will be one overhead spout for those who will carry water on their heads without support and one regular spout at the base.
+At the source of the borehole, there will be one overhead spout for those who will carry water on their heads without the support and one regular spout at the base.